2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 drag coefficient .304 .31 .31 .33

 2010 Golf TDI have 9w2 bluetooth mounted on the overhead console.
+For 2011 they got 9w7.
 The Jetta gets 9w3 high bluetooth with outgoing call, phone book, and voice control.
 (If you want voice control over bluetooth and phone book functions, you have to get an aftermarket bluetooth or retrofit 9w3.
 See 1000q: VW Bluetooth FAQ for more details.
-Another option is 9w7 bluetooth.
-Also see 1000q: 9w7 bluetooth install #2 for a quick video showing how easy it is to install) Multifunction steering wheels (MFSW) to control the multifunction display and it's display (MFD+) are standard in the US.
+See 9w7 bluetooth and 1000q: 9w7 bluetooth install #2 for more information and quick video showing how easy they are to install) Multifunction steering wheels (MFSW) to control the multifunction display and it's display (MFD+) are standard in the US.
 These show temperature, mpg, distance traveled, radio settings, GPS directions, etc. For Canada only: the MFSW is standard on highline trim only.
-All Golf will have a black interior only, Jetta will have a choice of interior colors.
+All Golf will have a black interior only, Jetta have a choice of interior colors.

 Comparison of other misc features